-Qualifications: As with other qualifications on this list, the standard bar of entry is a pass (C Grade minimum) in GCSE English language, maths, and sciences and between 95 and 115 UCAS points earned from A-Levels in the sciences or social sciences.
-Relevant work experience is also taken into consideration including – but not limited to – BTEC, HE, and OCR Diplomas, amongst others.
-Being able to display a commitment to the field you are applying to is also important and applications tendered to other departments in the university will often be a disqualifying factor.
+Qualifications: As with other qualifications on this list, the standard bar of entry is a pass (C Grade minimum) in GCSE English language, maths, and sometimes sciences or social sciences and between 96 and 120 UCAS points.
+Relevant work experience is also taken into consideration including – but not limited to – A-levels, BTEC, HE Diplomas, and OCR Diplomas, amongst others.

 Studying To Be A Nurse

 When it comes to deciding on studying to be a nurse, you want to make sure that you pick the right field of nursing at the university that is right for you.

 That's why it’s important to ask the following questions of an academic or training institution.

 Do They Have Open Days?